 But that’s the actual truth.

 During the holiday season, it all comes down to revenue.
-As mentioned above, you can expect your average conversion rate to actually drop during the upcoming shopping frenzy — but it’s just a fact of numbers.
-More traffic means more visitors, who may or may not convert, which will lower your conversion rate.
+As mentioned above, you can expect your average eCommerce conversion rate to actually drop during the upcoming shopping frenzy — but it’s just a fact of numbers.
+More holiday website traffic means more visitors, who may or may not convert, which will lower your conversion rate.

-Here’s an example: One of our clients (like most eCommerce businesses) experiences a spurt in traffic during November and December.
-Last year, it was a 100% increase.
-Even though their conversion rate dropped by 20%, their revenue numbers still went up by 100%, which is what they really cared about at the end of the day.
+However, even though their conversion rate dropped by 20%, their revenue numbers still went up by 100%, which is what they really cared about at the end of the day.